 Even when you brush twice daily for two minutes, your toothbrush can’t reach all the places that food and bacteria collect.
-About one third of your tooth surfaces are missed by brushing alone, and that’s why some people who brush regularly and don’t use floss or interdental cleaners still end up with tooth decay.
+About of your tooth surfaces are missed by brushing alone, and that’s why some people who brush regularly and don’t use floss or interdental cleaners still end up with tooth decay.

-Using dental floss or tape, or an interdental cleaner between your teeth once a day cleans debris and newly formed plaque from the areas your toothbrush just can’t reach.
+Using dental floss or tape, or an interdental cleaner between your teeth once a day cleans debris and plaque from the areas your toothbrush just can’t reach.
 Daily attention to cleaning these areas prevents plaque from hardening into hard calculus that can only be removed at the dental office and helps you avoid gum disease.
 If you have questions about how to properly care for your teeth and gums, give us a call.

 Grinding your teeth, also known as bruxing, or bruxism – in addition to irritating your spouse – can and often does cause tooth damage including chips and hairline cracks, morning headaches (most bruxism occurs while you’re sleeping), and sore neck and jaw muscles.
 Fortunately, we can correct this issue with the use of a mouthguard you wear at night to prevent unconscious clenching and grinding.